 9. Magnetic Clothes Hooks

 Small enough that they won’t take up precious space in your suitcase, these puppies are crazy helpful when it comes to keeping your stateroom a little cleaner.
-They’ll stick to any metal surface, and can hold up to 12.5 pounds.
+They’ll stick to any metal surface, and can hold up to 25 pounds.
 Want to hang your swimsuit to dry?
 Bam.
 Have a small bag of toiletries you keep in the bathroom?
 Perfect.
-Remember, almost all walls (including in the bathroom ) are metal in cruise ship staterooms, so you’ll find a million uses for these.
-Maybe even a billion.
+Remember, almost all walls (including in the bathroom ) are metal in cruise ship staterooms, so you’ll find a hundred uses for these.
+Maybe even a thousand.

 Given how many electronics most of us travel with — and how few plugs the typical stateroom has — this is definitely a necessity.
-What’s great about this particular surge protector is that it turns a single outlet into three and, better still, also has two USB ports.
+What’s great about this particular power strip is that it turns a single outlet into three and, better still, also has two USB ports.
+It’s also not a surge protector and is therefore cruise line-approved.